galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 Points to note around naming conventions:

-The <artifactId> must be unique for each Maven project under a groupId.
-To prevent confusion, you should make it unique across groupIds.
-The groupId and artifactId can nominally be anything you choose, but if you were to ever consider publishing the project on Maven Central, you would have to ensure that they were unique across Maven Central.
-Because of this, and to avoid future name collisions, it is conventional to use (reversed) company domain names, which leads to patterns like com.example.company.tests.parent.
+The _artifactId_ must be unique for each Maven project under a _groupId_.
+To prevent confusion, you should make it unique across _groupIds_.
+The _groupId_ and _artifactId_ can nominally be anything you choose, but if you were to ever consider publishing the project on Maven Central, you would have to ensure that they were unique across Maven Central.
+Because of this, and to avoid future name collisions, it is conventional to use (reversed) company domain names, which leads to patterns like ```com.example.company.tests.parent```.

 ## Create a parent project